Kanishk1002/Feynn-Lab-Project-1/README.md

 # Feynn-Lab-Project-1

-Please give the right path to  the dataset you can run this file on Google Colab or Jupyter Notebook
+Please give the right path to  the dataset.
+  You can run this file on Google Colab or Jupyter Notebook